Thinking about applying for a Quota Hunt this year? Not sure where to start? Let’s cover the basics.

 What is a Quota Hunt?

-So, the day of the hunt, you have a limited number of people that have access to that particular wildlife management area.
-Less people to “compete” with for the game species you are targeting.
-Not to mention that wildlife management areas are, well, areas “managed” for wildlife.
+This means the day of the hunt, there will only be a limited number of people that have access to hunt a particular wildlife management area (WMA) and less people to “compete” with for the game species you are targeting.

-While I am interested in deer, there are quota hunts on a variety of WMAs for many different game animals, including deer, waterfowl, alligator, quail, dove, rabbit and turkey.
-Additionally, there are quota opportunities for adults with children to pursue deer, dove, turkey, quail and waterfowl.
+Quota Hunts are offered on a variety of WMAs for many game species, including deer, waterfowl, alligator, quail, dove, rabbit and turkey.
+Additionally, there are quota opportunities for adults with children to hunt deer, dove, turkey, quail and waterfowl.
 Be sure to only apply for dates you’ll be able to attend — quota permits are non-transferable and may not be given to another person who was not drawn.

 How Do You Pick a Quota Hunt Location?

 Here is where it might be worth the time to invest a little research.
 Ask your friends, ask Facebook, ask anyone you might know in the “wildlife-related” world for their input on the best place to apply.
-You will probably get a lot of different answers.
+You’ll probably get a lot of different answers.
 You can also use the Quota Hunt Selection Odds section on www.georgiawildlife.com to see where others like to put in for and how many points on average it takes to get drawn for an area.
 Don’t sweat too much though, you’ll get to pick a 1st, 2nd, and 3rd choice.

 How Do I Apply For a Quota Hunt?

-Applying for a Quota Hunt is pretty simple.
-Click HERE and select “Quota Hunts.”
+Applying for a quota hunt is easy.
+Start by visiting www.gooutdoorsgeorgia.com and select “Quota Hunts.”
 Then, follow the steps to complete your application.
 The How to Apply for Quota Hunts blog is also a great step-by-step tutorial for how to apply.
 One of the most important things to remember is to make sure your email is current and correct in order to receive updates, confirmations or any notices about quota hunts.

-Oh, and don’t forget the application deadlines!
+Oh, and don’t forget about application deadlines!
 They vary depending on hunt type.
-The first deadlines are July 31 for Alligator, August 15 for Dove, and September 1 for all types of Deer Hunts.
-Complete quota application deadline list HERE.
+The first deadlines are July 15 for alligator, August 15 for dove, and September 1 for deer hunts.
+Applications will close at 11:59 p.m.
+(EST) on the dates listed.

 What is a Priority Point and How Does It Work?